NEW YEAR (IR)RESOLUTIONS

 TIP 02: KEEP IT SIMPLE

-I know, I know (because I fall into this trap myself).
-How tempting is it to look at all areas of our lives and make a big list of all the things we’re going to do, or be better at, next year?
+I know, I know: I fall into this trap myself.
+How tempting is it to look at all areas of our lives and make a big list of all the things we’re going to be better at next year?
 ‘I’m going to write all the novels and short stories, read one hundred books, decorate the entire house, oh and of course I’m going to eat healthily and exercise’.
-Is that BS I smell in the air?
+Is that bullshit I smell in the air?

 As difficult as it is, we must ignore this temptation.
 If we’re going to be successful at making a change in the coming year, then it needs to be exactly that: ONE change.
 I can hear the protests right now.
 Even my own brain is sobbing and beating its metaphorical fists against my skull, demanding to know how I can be so cruel and deny it so much opportunity to write beautiful lists of goals that will never be kept.

-The trouble is, it is difficult enough to make one major change in our lives, never mind a shopping list of them.
+The trouble is, it is difficult enough to make one major change in our lives: never mind a shopping list of them.
 Don’t try and change all the things all at once.
-As painful as it is, we will have a much better chance of success if we choose one thing to focus on for 2023.
+As painful as it is, we will have a much better chance of success if we choose one thing to focus on next year.
 Which brings me to my next tip.

 TIP 03: MAKE SURE IT MATTERS TO YOU

-When choosing your one (cough) New Year resolution for 2023, it is VITAL that the one you choose is important TO YOU and matters TO YOU.
+When choosing your one (cough) New Year resolution for next year, it is VITAL that the one you choose is important TO YOU and matters TO YOU.

-This doesn’t mean choosing a goal that society, or your family, thinks is important.
-Don’t choose drinking eight cups of water a day or eating a vegan diet if those are things you feel you ‘should’ be doing rather than being something you actually want to do.
+This doesn’t mean choosing a goal that society – or your family – thinks is important.
+Don’t choose drinking eight cups of water a day or eating a vegan diet if those are things you feel you ‘should’ be doing, rather than being things you actually want to do.

 What is the thing you most want to change in your life?